Hawai-AST/bicycle-tracking-frontend/README.md

 activator run
 ```
 This will download all required dependencies and thus may take a long time.
-Once it's finished the application will boot up and you can access it via you webbrowser by the links shown in the
+Once it's finished the application will boot up and you can access it via your web browser by the links shown in the
 output.

 To start developing, you can generate a eclipse project by running